 The main thing for me when creating this zine was to do so without monetary motivations; Grim is made on a ‘not-for-profit’ model i.e. as long as my production costs are met I’m happy.
 I’m a big fan of this model and I think it’s particularly useful for artists to propagate their work and to find a following.
 Grim is made for fun – not for profit.

-So there it is then, Grim is a monthly collection of my own dark art work together with collage, found materials and the work of several kind contributors, be it drawings or text in the form of short stories.
+So there it is then, Grim is a monthly collection of my own dark art work together with collage, found materials and the work of many kind contributors, be it drawings, illustrations or text in the form of short stories.
 Together, Grim is a dark journey, one with mysterious ambiguities, dark imagery and a little humour here and there.
 This is what one customer said about Grim: